British nationals evacuated from Israel as Iran conflict continues

 He added: “Strikes cannot destroy the knowledge Iran has acquired over several decades, nor any regime ambition to deploy that knowledge to build a nuclear weapon.”

+Mr Lammy also told MPs that the Government has withdrawn staff from its embassy in Iran, telling the Commons it is operating “remotely”.

+The Foreign Secretary also continued to face questions on the legality of the US strikes, but said it “must rightly be a matter for the US government in relation to their action” and added: “This was not our action.
+We have been clear that we were not involved.”

-Earlier, Downing Street had said that preventing Iran from obtaining a nuclear bomb was a “good thing” for the UK, but declined to comment on whether the US strikes complied with international law.
+Earlier, Downing Street had said that preventing Tehran from obtaining a nuclear bomb was a “good thing” for the UK, but declined to comment on whether the US strikes complied with international law.

+It came as Qatar shut its air space temporarily on Monday to ensure the safety of citizens, residents and visitors.

+Dr Majed Al Ansari, spokesman for the Ministry of Foreign Affairs, said in a post on X: “The competent Qatari authorities announce the temporary suspension of air traffic in the country’s airspace, in order to ensure the safety of citizens, residents, and visitors.”

 Meanwhile, Israeli jets hit targets in Tehran on Monday including the security headquarters of the Revolutionary Guard Corps and Evin Prison, the regime’s main site for detaining political prisoners and human rights activists.